 Brochures and whitepapers hawking the system promise “incident prevention” from “predictive analysis.”
 SnapTrends is dubbed “law enforcement’s latest informant.”
 It even promises to monitor the posts and movements of journalists and protestors.

 In a daring boast to show off the “power” than “emanates” from SnapTrends, the firm’s website includes a button that says, “See the Power.”
 Click there, and you’ll be urged to “give us something to find in your area.”
 Then, “Examples: Find someone in Seattle, Washington talking about cocaine.”
+This is the kind of advancement in industries and areas when people play around and develop custom software solutions for modern problems.

 An infographic designed for law enforcement includes a picture of a smartphone with a message on it reading, “I’ve had enough!!” – suggested an enraged user hinting through a status update that he or she is ready to commit violence — under the headline “incident prevention.”